tlevine/www.thomaslevine.com/content/!/street-sign-protocal/index.md

 * Being rectangular, a four-way intersection has four *corners* at the usual places.
 * A *pole* is a long cylinder sticking out of the ground.
-* A *street sign* is a flat thing that has text on it and gets mounted on a pole.
+* A *street sign* is a flat rectangular thing that has text on both sides.

-Next, let's discuss what is expected of all of these components.
+Next, let's discuss what is expected of all of the.

-#### Pole
 Each four-way intersection has four corners, and each pole is associated with a corner of an intersection.
 Each corner must have zero or one poles, and at least one of the corners of a four-way intersection must have a pole; thus, an